CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAClients.rst

 WebAdmin service (Daphne)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This service provides web access for Registry administration.
-Typically, it is
+This service provides web access to Registry administration.
+It can be used
-used by the Registry customer service.
+by the Registry customer service for manual administrative tasks.

-This component is coded in Python using the CherryPy framework.
+This component is coded in Python using the CherryPy framework which provides
+a self-contained web server.

 The service has its own configuration file.

-The service is built on a web server engine (any).

 .. _FRED-Arch-clients-genzone: